-And there were also changes in the wind for Grand Pix motorcycle racing with new regulations being introduced by the F.I.M. at the end 1969 season, which would limit the number of cylinders and gears for the different Grand Prix classes, in an attempt to reduce costs, that also played a part in the decision by Honda to withdraw.
+And there were also changes in the wind for Grand Pix motorcycle racing with new regulations being introduced by the F.I.M. at the end 1969 season.
+These would limit the number of cylinders and gears for the different Grand Prix classes, in an attempt to reduce costs, which also played a part in the decision by Honda to withdraw.

 How could Honda respond to this technical conundrum?
 The answer is one of the most technically innovative motorcycle engine designs of all time.